Pulmonary shunt: Anatomical shunt

 If every alveolus was perfectly ventilated and all blood from the right ventricle were to pass through fully functional pulmonary capillaries, and there was unimpeded diffusion across the alveolar and capillary membrane, there would be a theoretical maximum blood gas exchange, and the alveolar PO2 and arterial PO2 would be the same.
-The formula for shunt describes deviation from this ideal.
+The formula for shunt describes the deviation from this ideal.

 A normal lung is imperfectly ventilated and perfused, and a small degree of intrapulmonary shunting is normal.
 Anatomical shunting occurs when blood supply to the lungs via the pulmonary arteries is returned via the pulmonary veins without passing through the pulmonary capillaries, thereby bypassing alveolar gas exchange.
 Capillary shunting is blood that passes through capillaries of unventilated alveoli or deoxygenated blood flowing directly from pulmonary arterioles to nearby pulmonary veins through anastomoses, bypassing the alveolar capillaries.
 In addition, some of the smallest cardiac veins drain directly into the left ventricle of the human heart.
-This drainage of deoxygenated blood straight into the systemic circulation is why the arterial PO2 is normally slightly lower than the alveolar PO2, known as the alveolar–arterial gradient, a useful clinical sign in determining the cause of hypoxia.
+This drainage of deoxygenated blood straight into the systemic circulation is why the arterial PO2 is normally slightly lower than the alveolar PO2, known as the alveolar–arterial gradient, a useful clinical sign in determining the cause of hypoxemia.

+The alveolar-arterial (A-a) gradient measures the difference between oxygen concentrations in the alveoli and the arterial system.
+This is an important clinical method of narrowing the differential diagnosis for hypoxemia.
+The gradient calculation is as follows:

+Where PAO2 represents the alveolar oxygen pressure and PaO2 represents the arterial oxygen pressure.

+The alveolar oxygen pressure is not easily measured directly and is therefor estimated using the alveolar gas equation.

+Where PAO2 represents alveolar oxygen pressure, Patm represents atmospheric pressure (at sea level 760 mm Hg), PH2O represents partial pressure of water (approximately 45 mm Hg), FiO2 represents the fraction of inspired oxygen (for room air, 0.21), PaCO2 represents the partial pressure of carbon dioxide in the alveoli (in normal physiological conditions around 40 to 45 mmHg), and where RQ represents the respiratory quotient, which is generally assumed to be 0.8.
+The arterial oxygen pressure (PaO2) and arterial carbon dioxide pressure (PaCO2) can be directly measured using an arterial blood gas test (ABG) or estimated via the venous blood gas test (VBG), and since carbon dioxide rapidly diffuses in and out of the lungs, arterial carbon dioxide pressure and alveolar carbon dioxide pressure are effectively equal.

+The A-a gradient should theoretically be zero in a healthy person, but almost never is.
+A normal person will have an A-a gradient estimated by: Normal Gradient = (Age in years/4) + 4.
+If the A-a gradient is significantly higher than the result of this equation, the person likely has a disorder of the alveoli, causing oxygen to be unable to diffuse into the blood.
+If the person has a normal A-a gradient but still has hypoxemia, then there is probably a cause unrelated to the alveoli, such as hypoventilation, obstructive lung disease, or shunting.